-Hall's Chophouse set down in early 2009 in the old Artist and Craftsman Supply digs on upper King Street, plying a different brand of craftsmanship: 28-day aged fresh USDA steaks.
-In plush, two-story environs, the restaurant has swiftly made good, establishing itself as one of the top three steakhouses in town (Oak and Grill 225 being the others).
-Recommended are the 28-ounce, long-bone Tomahawk rib eye, the New York strip, and the dry-aged, slow-roasted prime rib.
+In the old Artist and Craftsman Supply building on King Street, Hall's Chophouse displays a different brand of craftsmanship: 28-day aged USDA steaks.
+The two-story restaurant quickly established itself as one of the top steak houses in town (Oak and Grill 225 being the others).
+Recommended are the 28-ounce Tomahawk rib eye, the New York strip, and the slow-roasted prime rib.
+The bustling bar is a good place to rub shoulders with a variety of locals.
 A heads-up: The service

 borders on excessive, or is it obsessive?
 The staff takes uncommon heed of its guests, though the lavishly prepared steaks offer the restaurant's greatest source of hospitality.